aws-samples/amazon-sagemaker-local-mode/README.md

   - [**scikit-learn Script Mode Training and Serving**](scikit_learn_script_mode_local_training_and_serving):  This example shows how to train and serve your model with scikit-learn and SageMaker script mode, on your local machine using SageMaker local mode.
   - [**scikit-learn Bring Your Own Model**](scikit_learn_bring_your_own_model_local_serving):  This example shows how to serve your pre-trained scikit-learn model with SageMaker, on your local machine using SageMaker local mode.
   - [**CatBoost with scikit-learn Script Mode Training and Serving**](catboost_scikit_learn_script_mode_local_training_and_serving):  This example shows how to train and serve a CatBoost model with scikit-learn and SageMaker script mode, on your local machine using SageMaker local mode.
-  - [**Delta Lake scikit-learn Script Mode Training and Serving**](delta_lake_scikit_learn_local_training_and_serving):  This example shows how to train a scikit-learn model on the boston-housing dataset fetched from Delta Lake, and then serve your model with scikit-learn and SageMaker script mode, on your local machine using SageMaker local mode.
+  - [**Delta Sharing scikit-learn Script Mode Training and Serving**](delta_sharing_scikit_learn_local_training_and_serving):  This example shows how to train a scikit-learn model on the boston-housing dataset fetched from Delta Lake using Delta Sharing, and then serve your model with scikit-learn and SageMaker script mode, on your local machine using SageMaker local mode.

 - **XGBoost resources:**